 Bill Driscoll, Accountemps district president, says exchanging presents can be a touchy topic around the office.

 “As much as people enjoy giving presents, this can be a sensitive issue in the workplace and becomes a personal decision based on individual relationships,” he says.
 “More important than the dollar amount, the focus should be on giving something meaningful to the recipient.
 The best gifts are thoughtful and demonstrate care for others.”

-Overall, HR managers think that gift-giving is appropriate on some level between bosses and employees: 63 percent think managers should hand out gifts to their team and 58 percent think employees should give gifts to their supervisors.
+Overall, HR managers think that gift-giving is appropriate on some level between bosses and employees.
+63 percent think managers should hand out gifts to their team.
+58 percent think employees should give gifts to their supervisors.